 The renowned Russian-American pianist holds a Doctorate of Musical Arts from the University of Miami and a Master of Music degree after graduating from the Voronezh State Academy of Arts.
-Dr. Kofman is currently a member of the piano faculty at Florida Atlantic University.
+Dr. Kofman is currently an Assistant Professor at Florida Atlantic University.

-As an inaugural member of the Arcangelo Piano Quartet, a distinguished American chamber ensemble, she has toured Guatemala, China and the United States--all to rave reviews.
+Shortly thereafter she helped to found the Arcangelo Piano Quartet, a distinguished American chamber ensemble.
+With them she toured Guatemala, China and the United States--all to rave reviews.
 In the words of critic Lawrence Budmen, “Kofman’s finely manicured articulation of the piano line was wonderfully limpid and clear....The entire performance had a unique sense of deeply felt, highly personal music making.”
 For the Arcangelo Quartet’s performance of Schumann’s piano quartet, critic Jeffrey Rossman wrote, “As a pianist-composer, Schumann wrote an especially virtuosic part for the keyboard.
 Kofman was brilliant in her phrasing and control.”

-Dr. Kofman continues to perform with other outstanding musicians, such as Japanese violinist Junko Ohtsu.
-Their most recent concert, hosted by the Japanese Consulate, was performed in dedication to the victims of the 2011 Tohoku earthquake and tsunami.
+Dr. Kofman continues to collaborate with other outstanding musicians, such as Japanese violinist Junko Ohtsu.
+A recent concert, hosted by the Japanese Consulate, was performed in dedication to the victims of the 2011 Tohoku earthquake and tsunami.

-As a solo artist, Dr. Kofman continues to perform to wide audiences locally and abroad.
-Notably, she was invited to play before His Holiness the 14 th Dalai Lama of Tibet at his Compassion as a Pillar of World Peace presentation in 2010.
+As a solo artist, Dr. Kofman performs to wide audiences locally and abroad.
+Notably, she was invited to play before His Holiness the 14th Dalai Lama of Tibet at his Compassion as a Pillar of World Peace presentation in 2010.
+Further contributing to the community, Dr. Kofman joined the Bach in the Subways international movement to promote Bach’s music and organized the first such concert in Florida.
+In 2015, Dr. Kofman gave a series of concerts in Curacao to high critical acclaim; proceeds went to purchasing musical instruments for local schools.
 Her solo recordings are available on the Loconto Artists label.